lampepfl/progfun-wiki/CheatSheet.md

     getMapValue("a")  // "Value found: 42"
     getMapValue("c")  // "No value found"

-This is a less idiomatic use of the `Option` type.
+However, this is a less idiomatic use of the `Option` type.
 The function `getMapValue` could be better written as:

     def getMapValue(s: String): String =
       myMap.get(s).map("Value found: " + _).getOrElse("No value found")